madhurimarawat/Semester-Notes/README.md

 ---
 ## Website Design

 This website showcases a comprehensive repository of semester notes and study resources.
 It features a dynamic, color-changing dropdown menu using JavaScript.
-The content is organized into detailed sections, covering semester-wise subjects and commonly used commands for Astyle and GitHub.
+The content is organized into detailed sections, covering semester-wise subjects and commonly used commands for Astyle, Git and Hadoop.
 Visit the website at: [Website Link](https://madhurimarawat.github.io/Semester-Notes/).

 <a href ="https://madhurimarawat.github.io/Semester-Notes/">![Screenshot 2024-07-19 103717](https://github.com/user-attachments/assets/f68840c1-f9ec-4db5-af80-789176a1fc47)<a>